wgantt/people-profiles/README.md

 - **LEAD**: claims from Wikipedia *lead* sections paired with evidence sentences from the *body* of the same Wikipedia article, with scalar annotations on the claim indicating the degree of support for that claim given the evidence, ranging from -1 (full refutation) to +1 (full support).
 Claims with support scores of 0 have empty evidence sets; all other claims have non-empty evidence sets.
 - **BODY**: claims from Wikipedia *body* sections paired with evidence from a single *source* document cited by that sentence, along with scalar support annotations.

+## Downloading the Data

+The `.jsonl` files containing the lead and body data can be downloaded via `git lfs`.
+If you do not already have `git lfs` installed, run `git lfs install` from within this repo.
+Then run `git pull`

 ## Data Format